 Preorder and purchase a copy online at iTunes / Amazon / Google Music.

-The Jazz Artistry Now review of Generations was written by Scott Yanow.
+The Jazz Artistry Now review of Open Book was written by Scott Yanow.

 Mr. Yanow has written 11 books on jazz, over 800 liner notes, and more than 20,000 recording reviews through the years.